Ashushree98/myfirst/README.md

 ### Functions

-    cdname:
+    CD:
     Use: Stores candidate info in structure as well as file

-    flcreate:
+    CD_COUNT:
-    Use: Creates ‘count’ no. of files initiates with ‘0’
+    Use: Creates ‘count’ no. of files

-    isSpecial:
-    Use: Check for blank PRN from file

 ### code inspector score